Compensation for commercial waste

 VANA is working on the specific model for compensation payment and updates regularly.

-The waste-producing company must apply for compensation from the producer responsibility organisation (PRO) that has been assigned the payment obligation for the fraction and municipality where the waste-producing company is physically located based on the p-number.
+The waste-producing company must apply for compensation from the producer responsibility organisation (PRO) assigned the payment obligation in the municipality where the company is registered according to the company's P-number.
+The company's P-number is registered in the CVR register.
+The P-number can be found by searching on cvr.dk with the company's name or CVR number.

 The fractions that can be applied for are: